 For the full earnings picture on the other platforms, see how much YouTubers actually make and how much Instagram influencers make.
 And for a deeper TikTok-vs-YouTube head-to-head, see our TikTok vs YouTube creator pay breakdown.

 Stack your revenue streams.
-The Creativity Program alone won't make you rich.
+The Creator Rewards Program alone won't make you rich.
 Layer in sponsorships, TikTok Shop commissions, live gifting, and your own products.
-No single stream should account for more than 50% of your income.
+No single stream should account for more than half of your income.

 Post longer content.
-The Creativity Program only pays on videos over one minute.
-If you're still making 15-second clips, you're leaving money on the table.
+The Creator Rewards Program only pays on videos over one minute.
+If you're still making 15-second clips, you're leaving money on the floor.
 You don't need to make 10-minute videos.
-Just stretch your best content past the 60-second mark with more detail, more examples, or a follow-up hook.
+Just stretch your best content past the 60-second mark with more detail, an extra example, or a follow-up hook.

 Build for TikTok Shop.
 If you're in a product-adjacent niche, this is where the real money is moving.
-Review products, create "top 5" lists, do comparison videos.
+Review products.
+Run "top five" lists.
+Do side-by-side comparisons.
 The algorithm pushes this content harder because TikTok makes money when you sell stuff.

 Track your engagement rate.
-Brands filter by engagement rate before they look at follower count.
-Keep yours above 5% and you'll consistently land better deals than creators twice your size with lower engagement.
+Brands filter on engagement rate before they ever look at follower count.
+Hold yours above 5% and you'll land better deals than creators twice your size sitting at 2%.
 (Not sure where you stand?
-Our guide on what counts as a good engagement rate breaks down the numbers across every platform, or check yours directly.)
+Our engagement rate benchmarks break down the numbers across every platform, or check yours directly.)

 Pitch brands directly.
-Waiting for inbound offers leaves money on the table, especially below 50K followers.
-Put together a media kit, identify brands whose products you already use, and send targeted pitches.
+Waiting for the inbox to fill up leaves a lot of money on the table, especially below 50K followers.
+Put a media kit together, identify brands whose products you already use, and send targeted pitches.
 Our guide on how to get brand deals as a small creator covers the exact process.

 How much does TikTok pay per 1,000 views?

-Through the Creativity Program, expect $0.50 to $1.50 per 1,000 qualified views on videos over one minute.
-The old Creator Fund (for shorter videos) still pays a miserable $0.02 to $0.04 per 1,000 views.
+Through the Creator Rewards Program, expect roughly $0.40 to $1.00+ per 1,000 qualified views on videos over one minute, with finance and tech niches at the top end.
+The old Creator Fund, which paid a miserable $0.02 to $0.04 per 1,000 views, has been retired, and videos under a minute simply don't earn Rewards.
 Your actual rate depends on your niche, audience location, and engagement.

 Can you make a full-time living on TikTok?